top of page

 Description - BEAVER DAM CREEK TO GAINES'S MILL - (JUNE 26-27, 1862) --- HISTORICAL DAY 2-3 --- (1:40 pm) --- This historical scenario encompasses General Lee's two day offensive north of the Chickahominy river that culminated in the victory at Gaines's Mill.

-Analysis - A really fun scenario if you are a Rebel.
-If you are a Yank it could potentially be a nightmare.
-But if your opponent loves a good challenge then recommend this one.
+Analysis - A really fun scenario, if you are a Rebel.
+If you are a Yank, it could potentially be a nightmare.
+But if you love a good challenge then try this one.
 The release of Fixed Units will alter the scenario as it progresses, and the Federals need to be on top of their game to even have a chance.
-If you need practice attacking then try this one.

 02d.jpg